 Data-Driven Approaches:

 - Machine Learning: Machine learning algorithms are being used to develop predictive models for beam deflection based on experimental data.
 These models can be used to optimize the design of beams and improve the accuracy of deflection predictions.
-By training algorithms on large datasets of beam behavior under different loading conditions, engineers can create more robust and reliable predictive tools.
+By training algorithms on large datasets of beam behavior under different loading conditions, engineers can create more dependable and reliable predictive tools.

 Professional Insights: